Tdas-christ/LLM_Project3/README.md

 - **Voice Input for Tasks**: Record and send voice recordings that are converted into text and added as tasks to your to-do list.
 - **Text Input for Tasks**: Directly enter tasks into a text field and add them to the list.
-- **Task Enrichment**: Generate detailed, step-by-step instructions for tasks using the Ollama LLM to enhance task descriptions.
+- **Task Enrichment**: Generate detailed, step-by-step instructions for tasks using Llama-3 70b to enhance task descriptions.
 - **Task Management**: View, update, and delete tasks from the list.
 - **User Feedback**: Provides real-time error handling and informative messages.